fooock/jenkins-auto/README.md

 * [Terraform](https://registry.terraform.io/) version `0.14.0`

 ## How to

+>:moneybag: Keep in mind that you may be charged by the cloud provider if you use this repository.

 First you need to have all requirements installed on your local machine.
 Execute this directive: